If you suspect that you or someone else is having a stroke, call triple zero (000) immediately and ask for an ambulance.

-The symptoms of a transient ischaemic attack (TIA) are the same as a stroke and last from between a few minutes to a few hours, then completely disappear.
-However, never ignore a TIA as it is a serious warning sign there is a problem with the blood supply to your brain.
+The symptoms of a transient ischaemic attack (TIA) are the same as for a stroke and last from between a few minutes to a few hours.
+They then disappear completely.
+However, never ignore a TIA because it is a serious warning sign that there is a problem with the blood supply to your brain.

-There is about a 1 in 10 chance those who have a TIA will experience a full stroke during the four weeks following the TIA.
+There is a greater risk of having a full stroke within the 4 weeks following a TIA.
 If you have had a TIA, you should contact your doctor or local hospital as soon as possible.

 Not sure what to do next?

-If you are still concerned about your stroke symptoms, check your symptoms with healthdirect's online Symptom Checker to get advice on when to seek medical attention.
+If you are still concerned about your stroke symptoms, check with healthdirect's online Symptom Checker for advice on when to seek medical attention.